-- 5. Make sure to replace 192.168.2.59 with the device's IP address if using the Command Software Update method and replace MatrixFirmware-x.x.x.hex with the correct version number of the file. - 6.
-To initiate the transfer hit ENTER after typing the above command. - 7.
-The tftp program will indicate if the transfer was successful or not.
+- 5. Make sure to replace 192.168.2.59 with the device's IP address if the update procedure being used utilizes the device's assigned IP and replace MSC-Carina-Firmware-x.x.x.hex with the correct version number of the file. - 6.
+Pressing ENTER will initiate the TFTP transfer.
+Make sure to perform the necessary actions to prepare the system for an update, prior to attempting the transfer. - 7.
+The TFTP program will indicate if the transfer was successful or not.